-The Audit Committee issues an opinion regarding the fees collected by the directors.
+The Audit Committee decides on directors' fees.
 In addition, the Company has market information and requests compensation reports to compare and adjust the Company's compensation levels.

 Considering that top managers are Company employees, compensation is set following the criteria set by the area of HR, which defines the parameters based on each category to be considered for the global analysis of the personnel involved.